 Absolutely!
 My premium frames are approx 12 x 17 inches.
 I opt for a stylish black finish as standard.
 The frames can stand alone or be wall mounted.
 I front my frames with glass for hand deliveries and plastic for postal deliveries.
 Don’t be panicked by the P word – I promise the plastic looks as sparklingly good and clear as the glass does.

-The next thing you’ll see after your revised black and white version will be the finished article, whether that’s a stunning print ready for DIY framing, a beautiful framed portrait ready to go on the wall, digital graphics for your business or a box of invitations.
+Once you’ve approved the version sent by email, the next thing you’ll see will be the finished article, whether that’s a stunning print ready for DIY framing, a beautiful framed portrait ready to go on the wall, digital graphics for your business or a box of invitations or set of greeting cards.

-- I’ll then collect a physical mock-up from the printers and deliver/post it to you so you can check that all content and written detail is present and correct.
+- The printer will send me a ‘proof’ by email or ask me to collect a physical mock-up which I’ll deliver/post to you so you can check that all content and written detail is present and correct.

-- Once you confirm your approval by email, the printers will run the full set and I’ll collect and deliver/post them to you along with your envelopes.
+- Once you confirm your approval by email, the printer will run the full set and I’ll collect and deliver/post them to you along with your envelopes.

 - No need to worry about any of these details now, as I will keep you up to date once things are in motion.